Acts Chapter Twenty One

 In this passage, Paul gets another warning about the persecution he is going to face.
 This time, the Holy Spirit is specific about who and how as it seems that God wants Paul to be prepared.

-When we heard this, we and the people there pleaded with Paul not to go up to Jerusalem.
-Then Paul answered, 'Why are you weeping and breaking my heart?
-I am ready not only to be bound, but also to die in Jerusalem for the name of the Lord Jesus.'
-When he would not be dissuaded, we gave up and said, 'The Lord's will be done.'
+When we heard this, both we and the people there begged him not to go up to Yerushalayim; but Sha'ul answered, "What are you doing, crying and trying to weaken my resolve?
+I am prepared not only to be tied up, but even to die in Yerushalayim for the name of the Lord Yeshua."
+And when he would not be convinced, we said, "May the Lord's will be done," and kept quiet.

 Once again, Paul has people trying to get him to listen to them instead of listening to the Holy Spirit.
 Although they have good intentions, they are trying to pull Paul out of God's will and that is not of God.
 This reminds me of what happened between Peter and Jesus (see Matthew 16:21-23) where Jesus went so far as to call Peter Satan for trying to go against God's will.
 Paul's answer to them is to teach them by letting them know that he is not only ready to be bound but, in fact, he is willing to die for the name of Jesus.
 It is amazing to watch God work and to see the people finally come to accept that God's will is what matters.